Barrysm/baidu_task/README.md

-This respository is inside the task of Baidu front-end college.
+Baidu front-end college tasks are in this repository.